 Software developers have long known that automated testing is essential for managing complex codebases.
 Great Expectations brings the same discipline, confidence, and acceleration to data science and data engineering teams.

-Why would I use Great Expectations?
+Why use Great Expectations?

 With Great Expectations, you can assert what you expect from the data you load and transform, and catch data issues quickly – Expectations are basically unit tests for your data.
 Not only that, but Great Expectations also creates data documentation and data quality reports from those Expectations.
 Data science and data engineering teams use Great Expectations to: